-If a company decides that holiday is to be earned and taken in six-day holiday weeks, it shall be ensured that employees who work five days a week are not worse off than if they had taken holiday in a six-day holiday week.
+If an enterprise decides that holiday is to be earned and taken in six-day holiday weeks, it shall be ensured that employees who work five days a week are not worse off than if they had taken holiday in a six-day holiday week.

-If the holiday is earned in hours, a full-time employee shall earn 185 hours of holiday per entitlement year, equivalent to five weeks x 37 hours.
+If the holiday is earned in hours, a full-time employee shall earn 185 hours of holiday per holiday year, equivalent to five weeks x 37 hours.

-Part-time employees earn a proportional number of hours of holiday per entitlement year.
-An employee who has earned holiday over the course of a full entitlement year is, however, entitled to take at least four weeks of paid holiday.
+Part-time employees earn a proportional number of hours of holiday per holiday year.